Küstrin Putsch: Aftermath

 Between 22 and 27 October 1923, the trial of 14 people arrested in Küstrin took place before an extraordinary court in Cottbus.
 It was held without the public present for fear of endangering public order.
 Buchrucker declared in court that he had wanted only to put pressure on the Reichswehr minister to withdraw the arrest warrant.
 That was in the interests of the state, he said, because there were "daredevils" in the ranks of the labor commandos from whom violence was to be feared if he was arrested.
 The court did not accept his account.
 According to its judgment there were sufficient indications that "the events in Küstrin were in fact only part of a larger-scale undertaking".
 Buchrucker's hour-long period of indecision on what to do was taken to mean that he had serious decisions to make.
 The court also thought that Buchrucker assumed that the Reichswehr would join him or remain neutral.
 He was sentenced to ten years imprisonment and a fine of ten gold marks for perpetrating high treason but was given amnesty in October 1927 on the occasion of President Paul von Hindenburg's birthday.
 Nine of the other 14 men tried were convicted, with seven of them receiving prison sentences of less than 6 months.

+In response to the putsch, General Hans von Seeckt dissolved the Black Reichswehr.
+Some of its members, especially officers, went to Bavaria and joined the Nazi Party.